How to Check for Malware on Mac

 • See if you’re running any suspicious login items.

-• Run a virus scan with MacKeeper.
+• Run a virus scan.

 Doing so, you’ll keep your Mac clear of malware and protect your data.
 Using MacKeeper’s Antivirus is particularly important because it includes real-time protection.
 This way, you can stop viruses from ever taking hold rather than acting only when the horse has already bolted.
 For more information on keeping your Mac safe, check out our Mac security guide.